 Complete a preliminary test of Single Sign-On using a soft-enabled configuration

 Initially, Single Sign-On should be tested in a soft-enabled state.
 When it is soft-enabled, users can choose to log in with SSO or their old username and password.

 During the initial testing stages, you'll want to still allow users to sign in with their old username and password to ensure your users can still access Greenhouse Recruiting while you address any configuration issues with the current setup.

 To test your setup, click Begin Testing on the bottom of the Single Sign-On page.

 Your organization will be updated to a soft-enabled configuration.
 While you are in this soft-enabled state, you will see your Single Sign-On Status reflected as In testing.

 If your team finds any changes need to be made to your SSO configuration, click the Edit button to make the required changes.
 Be sure to click Save Changes when you finish editing.

-Note: Once your team hard-enables SSO, all user passwords will be deleted from Greenhouse Recruiting and cannot be recovered.
-Should your team remove its SSO configuration in the future, every user must request a password reset email and create a new password to regain access to Greenhouse Recruiting.
+Once your team hard-enables SSO, all user passwords will be deleted from Greenhouse Recruiting and cannot be recovered.
+If your team removes its SSO configuration in the future, every user must request a password reset email and create a new password to regain access to Greenhouse Recruiting.

-Should your team need to edit your SSO configuration later, such as to update a certificate or change your IdP, return to the Single Sign-On page (Configure > Dev Center > Single Sign-On) and click Edit at the top-right corner.
+If you need to edit your SSO configuration at a later time (such as to update a certificate or change your IdP) return to the Single Sign-On page (Configure > Dev Center > Single Sign-On) and click Edit at the top-right corner of the page.

 Make any necessary changes.
 Click Save at the bottom of the page when finished.